AURELIUS GORI, D.M.A., BARITONE

-Ms. Gori's opera credits include the Third Madrigale
+Ms. Gori's opera credits include the Second and Third

-in Puccini's Manon Lescaut with the Washington National Opera, the title role in Carmen with the Eldbrooke Artists
+Madrigales in Puccini's Manon Lescaut with the Washington National Opera, the title role in Carmen with the Eldbrooke

-Series, Cherubino in Annapolis Opera's Marriage of Figaro, Tessa in The Gondoliers with the Washington Savoyards,
+Artists Series, Cherubino in Annapolis Opera's Marriage of Figaro, Tessa in The Gondoliers with the Washington

-and La Ciesca in Gianni Schicchi with the American Center for Puccini Studies.
-She has performed numerous roles with
+Savoyards, and La Ciesca in Gianni Schicchi with the American Center for Puccini Studies.
+She has performed numerous

-the innovative "In Series" of Washington DC, including Dorabella in Cosi fan tutte, the Third Lady in The Magic
+roles with the innovative "In Series" of Washington DC, including Dorabella in Cosi fan tutte, the Third Lady in

-Flute, Mercedes in Carmen: the Tragedy of Don Jose and Public Opinion in Offenbach's Orpheus in the
+The Magic Flute, Mercedes in Carmen: the Tragedy of Don Jose and Public Opinion in Offenbach's Orpheus

-Underworld.
-Most recently, she received rave reviews for her portrayals of Dinah in Leonard Bernstein's Trouble in
+in the Underworld.
+Most recently, she received rave reviews for her portrayals of Dinah in Leonard Bernstein's Trouble

 two modern American works.
 [For more on Ms. Gori's credits, please visit her personal website at www.GraceGori.com.]